vidbina/xetex-bilingualagreement/README.md

   width="321" />

-The commands of this package have been defined to accept left and right arguments such that the left arguments accept the content for the default language whilst the right arguments accept the content for the secondary language.
+The commands of this package have been defined to accept left and right arguments where left arguments represent the primary language of the document whilst the right arguments represent the secondary language.

-The following snippet demonstrates how German and English content is passed to the commands provided by this package.
+The snippet demonstrates how German and English content is passed to some of the commands provided by this package.

 ```tex